getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

     return redirect('http://sentry.io/settings/')
 ```

 Next, implement the Webhook URL endpoint, `/webhook`, which receives requests based on your resource subscriptions.
-In this case that includes when a issue is created.
+In this case that includes when an issue is created.
 In this method, you'll use the Sentry API to check if the issue belongs to a project called Backend, and if it does, you'll forward the issue to Pushover.

 ```python
 @app.route('/webhook', methods=['POST'])